What Are the Best Glues for Book Repairs?

 My Personal Choices for Book Repair Glue

-Since real books appear to be going the way of the vinyl record (actually, vinyl records are making a comeback big time; happily, real books are still preferred by young and old readers, too), I suggest that you try to find an acid-free glue.
-(Glues that are not acid-free will eventually eat away the paper.)
+I suggest you try to find an acid-free glue.
+Glues that are not acid-free will eventually eat away the paper.
 If a glue is acid-free, it will be clearly stated on the label.
 If there is no information about the glue's acid ingredients, then assume the glue is not acid-free.

 PVA glue is a liquid but they are not all the same.
 Eileen's Tacky glue is thick and, just as it says, tacky.
 It is not easy to reposition paper with this glue but I have found that these types of thick glues work well on book cover repairs.